 To provide a seamless and consistent service across government, agencies must work together to ensure that their individual systems are compatible and can be linked.
 In a trend mirroring the private sector, Government is entering the complex phase of providing integrated service delivery both online and through other channels.

-Information and communications technology (ICT) play an important role in enabling innovation and improving the quality and accessibility of government services.
+Information and technology (IT) play an important role in enabling innovation and improving the quality and accessibility of government services.

 Increasingly challenges are better addressed by a whole-of-government initiatives rather than individual agencies:

 - Mainstreaming online services delivery.
 It is no longer enough for online service delivery to be an add-on or after-thought or simply to be ‘overlayed’ on existing service delivery channels

 - Investment & Value-for-Money.
 Agencies have indicated that more sophisticated service delivery will be difficult to progress without a coherent cross-agency investment strategy.

 - Shared & collaborative approaches.
 Agencies already co-operate when developing policies and standards.
 Similarly, opportunities will continue to be taken to collaborate on IT procurement both by leveraging government’s collective buying power and by increasingly re-using valuable intellectual property

 Join the Innovation & IT Community to receive more peer analysis such as this and understand what your peers are doing successfully via whitepapers, reports, knowledge papers, articles, events and webinars.